IABTechLab/deal-api/deal1.0.md

 To send information about a new deal, the origin system will send a PUSH request to the receiving system partner's API endpoint.

-Once a deal has been sent by the origin system to the receiving system, it may query the endpoint setup by the reciving system for information about the status of the Deal.
+Once a deal has been sent by the origin system to the receiving system, it may query the endpoint setup by the receiving system for information about the status of the Deal.

 Implementers may choose to accept incoming webhooks to their API endpoints for events.
 Please discuss this feature and support with your chosen integration partners.